One question I get from customers is whether it is possible to weld stainless steel and mild steel together…

-TIG welding is difficult for beginner welders to learn and requires costly equipment.
+TIG welding (GTAW) is difficult for beginner welders to learn and requires costly equipment.

-But TIG welding is the best option for thinner metals because it allows for the greatest control.
+But TIG welding is the best option for thin sheet metal because it allows for the greatest heat control.
 Most TIG welding machines do not have the required amperage to weld thick materials, which puts them at a disadvantage versus the other three options.

 The amount of control you have over the welding process is a significant advantage because you can adjust many factors on the fly.
 The problem comes with the advanced skill that TIG requires of the welder.